Surgeon General calls for action to fight drug, alcohol abuse

 "The most important thing is, we have to change attitudes towards addiction and get people into treatment," Murthy said in an interview.
 "Addiction is a disease of the brain," he added, "not a character flaw."

 The report comes amid a broader government effort to address addiction, in particular opioid painkiller abuse.
+President Barack Obama has requested an additional $1.1 billion to help address the problem.
 Opioids include oxycodone, hydrocodone, fentanyl and morphine and are sold under such brand names as OxyContin, Percocet, Vicodin and Actiq.

-"I think it's wonderful to have this come out," said Dr. Bryon Adinoff, an addiction expert at the Peter O'Donnell Jr. Brain Institute in Dallas, Texas.
-"It's not really new information but it's a very nice compilation of we know about addiction and the best way to approach treatment."

-It is unclear how President-elect Donald Trump's administration will address the issue.
-Trump's older brother, Freddy, died of alcoholism at 43.
-As a result, Trump never drinks alcohol.

 The estimated annual economic impact of drug abuse is $193 billion, the report states, while the estimated economic impact of alcohol abuse is $249 billion.
 Every dollar invested in treatment saves $4 in healthcare costs and lost productivity and $7 in criminal justice costs, Murthy added.